 Here are 10 ways to spend a day in Gowanus

 Four & Twenty Blackbirds | 439 Third Ave. | birdsblack.com

 This corner cafe’s austere facade is quickly forgotten once you enter the highly stylized little room with bright, airy windows and ironwork-esque wall decor.
 Specializing in pastries and pies, which are available by the slice in the cafe or whole via phone order, these treats are not to be missed.
 Everything down to the crusts are made by hand, and fruits and custard flavors make seasonal appearances on the menu.
 Paprika Peach and Salty Honey are two stars from the early fall line-up.
 Let’s just say, we’re very impressed.

 If anyone was questioning the hipster merits of Gowanus, look no further than Brooklyn Homebrew, where DIY types can stop by to pick up all the ingredients necessary to make beer in their bathtubs.
-The hole-in-the wall supply closet is amply staffed by knowledgeable beer geeks who are more than willing to discuss the process and the products at hand.
-It’s one of those places that you can’t help but smirk about, but then again, that’s why we love Brooklyn.
+Sadly it has since closed.

 Michael & Ping’s Modern Chinese Take-Out | 437 Third Ave.